axelarnetwork/axelarate-community/README.md

 ### Mint ERC20 Bitcoin tokens on Ethereum

-1. Create a deposit address on Bitcoin (to which you'll deposit coins later).
+1. Use Axelar to create a deposit address on Bitcoin testnet (to which you'll deposit coins later).
 You can connect your Metamask to Ropsten and copy your address, as this [example](https://axelar-static.s3.us-east-2.amazonaws.com/metamask-ropsten.png).

   ```
   axelarcli tx bitcoin link ethereum {ethereum Ropsten dst addr} --from validator -y -b block